WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Proposed Method

-where $\alpha$ and $\beta$ denote learnable affine parameters, and function $\mathcal{F}_{conv}(\cdot)$ denotes the convolution operation with learnable weights. $\mathrm{E}(\cdot)$ and $\sigma(\cdot)$ denote the mean and the standard deviation respectively.
-Leaky ReLU\cite{maas2013rectifier} (LReLU) is adopted as activation.
-In this way, for further crossmodal fusion, the $j^{th}$-stage CE layer projects $\mathbf{I}_T^{j}$ into semantically embedded infrared features $\mathbf{F}_T^j$. \paragraph{Crossmodal Spatial Alignment} Since large amounts of multispectral image pairs are weakly aligned as represented in Sec. \ref{Exp.datasets}, it is vital to align feature maps of two spectra to assure crossmodal spatial consistency for subsequent crossmodal fusion.
+Since multispectral image pairs are often weakly aligned, it is vital to align feature maps of two spectra to assure crossmodal spatial consistency for subsequent crossmodal fusion.
 Inspired by \cite{dai2017deformable}, we propose Crossmodal Spatial Alignment layer to predict pixel-wise offsets of infrared modality relative to RGB modality for alignment.
 Differing from self-shifting in \cite{dai2017deformable}, the offsets in our framework are predicted from features of different modalities simultaneously and utilized for crossmodal shifting.

 Firstly, at $j^{th}$ stage, RGB features $\mathbf{I}_R^j$ and semantically embedded infrared features $\mathbf{F}_T^j$ are concatenated in channel dimension and then convolved by a $3\times 3$ convolution layer to get the multimodal representation, \emph{i.e.}, $\mathbf{F}_{M}^j\in \mathbb{R}^{C_M^j\times \frac{H}{2^j}\times \frac{W}{2^j}}$.
 From this representation, another $3\times 3$ convolution layer is applied to predict pixel-wise offsets.
 The predicted offset map has the same spatial resolution with $\mathbf{F}_{M}^j$, in which channel dimension of pixel $(m,n)$ is 2 corresponding to 2D offsets $\Delta \mathbf{P}(m,n) = (\dif x,\dif y)$.
 To smoothly rearrange the pixels of $\mathbf{F}_T^j$, pixels of $\mathbf{F}_T^j$ are not directly shifted by offsets and interpolated to get a spatial aligned feature map $\mathbf{F}_{AT}^j$.
 Instead, the pixels of $\mathbf{F}_{AT}^j$ are the weighted sums of corresponding shifted receptive field of $\mathbf{F}_T^j$, which can be written as \begin{small}